Martinez (cocktail)

 The Martinez is a classic cocktail that is widely regarded as the direct precursor to the Martini.
 It serves as the basis for many modern cocktails, and several different versions of the original exist.
-These are generally distinguished by the accompaniment of either Maraschino or Curacao, as well as differences in gin or bitters.
+These are generally distinguished by the accompaniment of either maraschino or curaçao, as well as differences in gin or bitters.

 History

 The true origin of the Martinez cocktail is unclear.
 Two early stories attribute the making of a cocktail named the Martinez to bartender Jerry Thomas at the Occidental Hotel or by a bartender by the name of Richelieue who worked at a saloon in Martinez, California.
 Both stories are difficult to verify because records of drinks at the time are missing or incomplete, but the 1887 edition of Thomas' The Bar-Tender's Guide includes a recipe for the Martinez.
 It calls for a pony of Old Tom gin, a glass of vermouth, two dashes of Maraschino, and a dash of Boker's Bitters with ice, garnished with a slice of lemon.